Parking Rules & Regulations

-Each recipient has the right to contest a University citation to uaa.thepermitstore.com within fourteen (14) days of the date of issuance.
+Each recipient has the right to contest a University citation to uaa.thepermitstore.com within twenty-one (21) days of the date of issuance.
 After a first appeal decision has been rendered further adjudication may be sought by making a second appeal using the following steps.

 - Wait to be contacted by parking services using the information you provided on the form.